carlosrasensio/WeatherApp/README.md

 - Improve the app UI/UX.
 Add some animations.
 - Add Unit, UI and Integration Tests.
 - Add more languages to the app.
-- Handle error in the NetworkManager.
+- Handle error in the WeatherNetworkManager.